splunk/public-o11y-docs/admin/user-management/users/manage-users.rst

 #.
 Select :guilabel:`Users`.
 #.
 Select :guilabel:`Invite User`.
 #.
 Enter the email addresses of your desired members in the dialog box.
 Separate each email address with a comma or single blank space.
 #.
+In the :guilabel:`Roles` field to select any of the available roles.
+#.
 Select :guilabel:`Send Invitation`.

-Users receive an email from Splunk Observability Cloud containing instructions for signing into the organization.
+Users receive an email from Splunk Observability Cloud containing instructions for signing intothe organization.
 After they sign up, their  names appear in the menu in the :menuselection:`Settings` then :menuselection:`Users` list.

 .. raw:: html